Multiple points on the boundaries of Brownian loop-soup clusters: Introduction

 where $\xi_c$ is given by~\eqref{eq:exponent}.
 There are no triple points on $\ell$. \end{theorem}

 This immediately implies the following corollary. \begin{corollary} Let $\Gamma_0$ be a Brownian loop soup with intensity $c\in(0,1]$ in the unit disk.
 The following holds almost surely.
 If $c\in(0,1]$ (resp.\ $c\in(0,1)$), then for every cluster $K$ in $\Gamma_0$ and every boundary $\ell\in\partial K$, $\ell \cap \Sc$ (resp.\ $\ell \cap \Dc$) is dense on $\ell$. \end{corollary} The dimensions $d_1(c):= 2-\xi_c(2)$ and $d_2(c):= 2-\xi_c(4)$ are both continuous and decreasing in $c\in [0,1]$, contrary to the dimension $d_0(c)$ of the outer boundaries of clusters which is increasing in $c$.
 For $c=0$, $d_1(0)=d_0(0)$ and $d_2(0)$ are respectively equal to the dimensions of the Brownian frontier and of double points on the Brownian frontier.
-For $c=1$, we have $\dimh(\ell \cap \Dc)=0$, and we are still unable to determine whether there exist double points on the cluster boundaries in a critical loop soup, which is an open question \cite[Question 1.2]{MR4221655} that we hope to address in the future.
-If $\ell \cap \Dc$ is non-empty for $c=1$, then $\ell \cap \Dc$ must also be dense on $\ell$, following the same arguments as for $c\in(0,1)$.
+For $c=1$, $\dimh(\ell \cap \Dc)=0$, and this is not sufficient to determine whether there exist double points on the cluster boundaries in a critical loop soup.
+The latter is an open question \cite[Question 1.2]{MR4221655} that will be answered in a separate work \cite{nonexistence}.

 The most difficult part of the proof is an up-to-constants estimate that we will present in the next subsection.
 Once we have this estimate, we will apply similar arguments as in \cite{MR2644878}, which were used to get the dimension of double points on the Brownian frontier.
 (The article \cite{MR1386292} computed the dimension of the set of times at which the Brownian motion is on the frontier, and then used the dimension doubling theorem.
 This method is suitable for computing the dimension of simple points, but not of double points.)